jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Socrates holds his spear, and old armour, and leans in and says with a smile, "Tell me more about evolution, I think we shall put it to use before long".

----

--Gallotia lizards
-Gran Canaria	Giant Gran Canaria Lizard	Grows up to 80cm long, adapted to island's specific terrain Tenerife	Tenerife Giant Lizard	Distinct morphological features from Gran Canaria species La Gomera	La Gomera Giant Lizard	Unique adaptation to the island's specific ecosystem Hierro	Hierro Giant Lizard	Evolved in isolation with distinct traits

--Gran Canaria blue chaffinch
-- Echium	20+ endemic species	Dramatic variation in size, shape, and habitat adaptation	Volcanic slopes, rocky terrain, different altitude ranges
-- Sonchus	30+ endemic species	Remarkable diversification into tree-like and herbaceous forms	Laurel forests, dry zones, high-altitude environments
-- Lotus	25 endemic species	Significant morphological differences between island populations	Coastal areas, mountain regions, volcanic landscapes
+Zographos hesitated, knowing the complexity of life that he had witnessed.
+"It will take generations," he said, "to truly understand what these islands have revealed."

+Socrates smiled, holding his weathered spear.
+"When I return we will get started," he responded, "and set the foundations for our ancestors to complete the job when their time comes."

 ### Explainer

-The scene you just read is a thought experiment—a glimpse into an alternate history where two of humanity's most transformative intellectual revolutions occurred simultaneously.
+Of course there is no Margos of Samos.
+There are plenty of scrolls found at Pompeii and Herculaneum, scientists are just now starting to use CT scanners and machine learning to unlock their contents.
+Alas, the scene you just read is a thought experiment—a glimpse into an alternate history where two of humanity's most transformative intellectual revolutions occurred simultaneously.

 Socrates (470 – 399 BC), as the Roman philosopher Cicero observed, was the first to "call philosophy down from heaven, place it in cities and homes, and compel it to inquire about life and morals as well as good things and bad."
 Before him, the common practice was to let professional debaters, known as Sophists, battle over a question.
 Everyone assumed justice had no universal definition and was merely a matter of law, custom, or power.
 Sophists used rhetoric to convince people that their side served the ruler's interests and was therefore just.

 Socrates challenged this approach.
 Instead of accepting that justice was relative to human laws or customs, he asked things like “What is justice?” or "What is ethics".

-Such deceptively simple questions were in line with example of ancient Greek physics and mathematics thinkers such as Thales, Anaximander, Pythagoras.
-These "natural philosophers" helped discover natural laws that taught their students how to calculate volume, weight, and angles, and thereby empowered them to build bigger and better sewers, ships, buildings, and countless other wonders of civilization.
+Such deceptively simple questions were in line with ancient Greek natural philosophers such as Thales, Anaximander, and Pythagoras.
+These thinkers helped discover natural laws of geometry, mathematics, and observation that helped craftsmen and engineers to calculate volume, weight, and angles more precisely, thereby empowering Greek civilization to build increasingly sophisticated sewers, ships, buildings, and countless other wonders.

 Socrates asked why wouldn't human society also be subject to universal laws if water, ships, and engineering are?